Flight Delayed Due To Bad Weather. Can I Claim Compensation?

 Wind and rain are other typical winter conditions in the UK and Europe in general.
 Therefore, they should not be sufficient grounds for your flight to be delayed or cancelled due to adverse weather conditions.

 However, if the wind is so strong that Air Traffic Control decides to limit the number of flights, then it could constitute ‘extraordinary circumstance’.
 Moreover, even slow crosswinds may prevent a flight from departing or arriving on time, while even stronger headwinds may not affect the flight schedule.
+If heavy rain causes floods and leads to the closing of the airport, then this would be a clear case of ‘extraordinary circumstances’.

 Can you claim compensation for flight delays caused by sandstorm?

+If you have flown outside of the EU, your arrival may have been affected by a sandstorm.
+Unfortunately, if such bad weather delays or cancells your flight directly, you would not be eligible for compensation.
 However, imagine that an earlier flight was delayed due to a sandstorm and your flight could not take off on time as a result of the knock-on effect.
 In this case, you may be entitled to flight delay compensation.

 Can you claim compensation for flight delays caused by ash clouds?